 Charles D. (Chuck) del Prado - CEO

-Mr del Prado was appointed as a member of the Management Board in May 2006 and President and Chief Executive Officer on March 1, 2008.
-Mr del Prado was reappointed on May 21, 2014 for a period of four years.
-Between 1989 and 1996 Mr del Prado held several marketing and sales positions at IBM Nederland NV.
+Mr Del Prado was appointed as a member of the Management Board in May 2006 and President and Chief Executive Officer on March 1, 2008.
+Between 1989 and 1996 Mr Del Prado held several marketing and sales positions at IBM Nederland NV.
 From 1996 to 2001 he worked in various management positions at ASML, in manufacturing and sales in Taiwan and the Netherlands.
-He was appointed as Director Marketing, Sales & Service of ASM Europe in March 2001.
+He was appointed Director Marketing, Sales & Service of ASM Europe in March 2001.
 From 2003 to 2007 he was President and General Manager of ASM America.
 From January 1, 2008 to February 29, 2008, he acted as Executive Vice President Front-end Operations at ASM America.
 He holds a Master's of Science degree in Industrial Engineering and Technology Management from the University of Twente, the Netherlands.
-Mr del Prado is a Dutch national.
+Mr Del Prado is a Dutch national.

 Peter A.M. van Bommel - CFO

-Mr van Bommel was appointed as a member of the Management Board on July 1, 2010 and became Chief Financial Officer on September 1, 2010.
-Mr van Bommel was reappointed on May 21, 2014 for a period of four years.
-Mr van Bommel has more than twenty years of experience in the electronics and semiconductor industry.
+Mr Van Bommel was appointed as a member of the Management Board on July 1, 2010 and became Chief Financial Officer on September 1, 2010.
+Mr Van Bommel has more than twenty years of experience in the electronics and semiconductor industry.
 He spent most of his career at Philips, which he joined in 1979.
 From the mid-1990s until 2005 he acted as CFO of several business units of the Philips group.
 Between 2006 and 2008 he was CFO at NXP, formerly Philips Semiconductors.
 He was CFO of Odersun AG, a manufacturer of thin-film solar cells and modules until August 31, 2010.
+In April 2012 Mr Van Bommel was appointed a member of the Supervisory Board and a member of the Audit Committee of the Royal KPN NV.
 He holds a Master's degree in Economics from the Erasmus University Rotterdam, the Netherlands.
-Mr van Bommel is a Dutch national.
+Mr Van Bommel is a Dutch national.

 In addition to the duties of the Management Board stipulated by law and our Articles of Association, the Management Board has the following responsibilities: